2016 Employer Health Benefits Survey

 - For HSA-qualified HDHPs, the average total annual firm contribution for covered workers is $5,561 for single coverage and $13,528 for workers with family coverage.
 The average total firm contribution amounts for single and family coverage in HSA-qualified HDHPs are similar to the average firm contributions towards single and family coverage in health plans that are not HDHP/SOs (Exhibit 8.8).

 - There is considerable variation in the amount that employers contribute to savings accounts.

 - Looking at how contributions vary around the average, 30% of covered workers in HDHP/HRAs have an HRA contribution for single coverage of less than $635 (60% of the average), while 21% have an account contribution of $1,482 (140% of the average) or more (Exhibit 8.16).

 - Thirty-eight percent of covered workers in HSA-qualified HDHPs have an annual HSA contribution for single coverage of less than $411 (60% of the average) while 29% have an account contribution of $960 (140% of the average) or more (Exhibit 8.17).

 Cost Sharing for Office Visits, Outpatient Surgery and Hospital Surgery

 - The cost-sharing pattern for primary care office visits differs for workers enrolled in HDHP/SOs.
-Thirty-four percent of covered workers enrolled in HDHP/HRAs have a copayment for primary care physician office visits compared to 7% enrolled in an HSA-qualified HDHP (Exhibit 8.18).
-Workers in other plan types are much more likely to face copayments than coinsurance for physician office visits (see Section 7).
+Thirty-three percent of covered workers in HDHP/HRAs have a copayment for primary care physician office visits compared to 8% enrolled in an HSA-qualified HDHP (Exhibit 8.19).
+Workers in other plan types are much more likely to face copayments than coinsurance for physician office visits (see Section 7 for more information).